ODA Fee Guide, Dental Costs Explained

 Cost of Dental Bridge

-Dental Bridges rely on retainers (natural teeth) to support pontics (false floating teeth where a tooth is missing).
-Therefore, the price of a dental bridge will depend on the number of pontics and retainers.
-A 3-unit bridge, for example, would cost $1207+538+1207 plus dental lab fee (approximately $800), which is equal to $3752.
+The price of a Dental Bridges will depend on the number of pontics and retainer.
+For example, a 3-unit bridge, for example, would cost $1234+550+1234 plus dental lab fee (approximately $600), which would equal $3618.
 The codes relevant to dental bridges in the Ontario Dental Association’s Suggested Fee Guide appear as follows:

 Pontics, Porcelain/Ceramic/Polymer Glass